Taking part in Open Studios is lots of hard work but is great fun!

 How do I Apply?

-To apply to participate in Open Studios you need to send an email to firstname.lastname@example.org with the following information which will be shared with members of the committee for consideration;
+To apply to participate in Open Studios, send an email to firstname.lastname@example.org with the following information:

-You will be sent the registration forms once your application has been approved by members of the committee.
+You will be sent the registration forms if your application has been approved by members of the committee.